glibaniosr/interPES/README.md

 ## Usage

-To use interPES you need a directory named "params" in your current work folder containing a parameter file as the example.
+To use interPES you need a directory named _params_ in your current work folder containing a parameter file as the example.

 To run the script: